 An unforgettable trip awaits!
 Our community will take a transformative journey to Israel from July 7-16, 2024 and we are inviting you to participate!

-Once you have registered for the trip, you can also register for the extension.
+Once you have registered for the trip, you can also register for the extension to Petra in Jordan.
 Click here for details.

 Your $500 per person deposit is fully refundable till Sept.
 1, 2023.

 - Expert Scholar